xarvh/exalted-cypher-system/splats/lunars/creation-and-upgrade.md

 =============

 Every Lunar can also Shapeshift as an Action.
-During shapeshifting, the Lunar can move as normally per the shape she is leaving.
+During shapeshifting, the Lunar can Move as normally per the shape she is *leaving*.
 The shifting is completed at the end of her Turn.

+Adding a new form in the library requires a Sacred Hunt, and costs 1xp.